 Winning against Islamic State hinges on political reconciliation – not only between the Sunnis and Shiite in Baghdad, but Washington and Tehran as well.

-The Geopoliticalmonitor’s Chris Mansur argues that President Obama’s ‘red line’ seriously restricted his administration’s room for maneuver in responding to the strategic imperatives on the ground in Syria, such that he is now forced to demonstrate how a military strike on Syria falls within US national interests.
+President Obama’s ‘red line’ seriously restricted his administration’s room for maneuver in responding to the strategic imperatives on the ground in Syria.

 Although Egypt’s first democratically elected leader displayed an authoritarian streak, Morsi’s undemocratic ouster sets a dangerous precedent in Egypt’s early experiment with constitutional democracy.
 Rather than rejoicing over the ouster, Egyptians should be cautious of the ideological divide that is polarizing the country and creating policy deadlock.

-The Geopoliticalmonitor's Chris Mansur explores whether there's reason for pessimism about the uprisings that swept through the MENA region beginning in 2010.
+Is there a reason for pessimism over the uprisings that swept through the MENA region beginning in 2010?

 Here's why Pakistan is still an important piece of the puzzle for American foreign policy in the region.